nickjlb/blog/content/posts/start.md

 I want to live in a place where I can exist as is, improving slowly and steadily, but without the pressure to be this way or that way.
 My anxiety stems from the feeling that I can't fit the expectations of others.
 The fear that's been bred from expectations is tiresome and I'm left raw.
 Not cold to the world, but rather overstimulated, sensitive to what I see as judgement and the molds that I can't even began to fit while being who I want to be.

 That's why I want to create my own space.
 It's not entirely secluded, but that's not the point.
-I want to hone my output a create a repository of everything that's important to me.
-I want to be proud of what I create, and this is how I start.
+I want to hone my output and create a repository of everything that's important to me.
+I want to be proud of what I create, and so, this is how I start.